 Training is on the job combined with off the job training.

 All apprentice technicians must attend the Westwood training centre, in the midlands region of England, for their first 23 weeks of training.
 Accommodation, meals, work clothing and safety equipment is provided.
 The remainder of training is based at a depot close to your home address.

-In year 1 you study a National Vocational Qualification (NVQ) in Performing Engineering Operations Level 2 and a Level 3 Engineering Award.
+In year 1 you study NVQ Performing Engineering Operations Level 2 and a Level 3 Engineering Award.

 In years 2 and 3 you study NVQ Level 3 in Railway Engineering and ILM Level 3 in First Line Management.